KarishmaSinghChauhan/AssistMe/README.md

 # App-5-AssistMe
 AssistMe is an Android application which helps maintain records.
 It's a combination of a personal diary and a speech-text translator.

+Used Android Studio for writing the code in Java for app development.
+The app can be used to maintain the attendance for various subjects or events; add, edit and delete new notes; and generate random quotes.
+This app also lets the users translate the required speech into text as well as text into speech.
+An option has also been provided to save these text notes separately along with the other notes, and edit, delete and add new notes as per the requirement.
+Radio buttons and menu options have also been given in the app to select from one of the displayed languages - English, French, German and Italian for speech translation.